TABHIRAM/Sanskrit-Quiz/README.md

 # Sanskrit-Quiz
-I Designed and developed  as my micro project for  sanskrit department.
+I Designed and developed  this project for  sanskrit department,scsvmv university.